 Mary Harman inspected and photographed many of the Historical and Archaeological sites on North Uist in the 1970's.
-She kindly donated copies of her photographs to CEUT and I had the opportunity to inspect these in 2019.
+She kindly donated copies of her photographs to CEUT, and I had the opportunity to inspect these in 2019.

 The third archaeological walk of this summer takes us to the area around Port nan Long, 'The Harbour of the Ships'.
+The name comes from Viking times when the Long Ships sailed into the area.
+There are many Viking sites in the surrounding areas.

-Tradition accords the name is derived from the time a ship of the Spanish Armada fleet, returning to Spain, sailed past the Hebrides and struck a reef off Pabbaigh before being driven across the Sound of Boirearaigh to founder off Bhosinis, Bearnaraigh in 1588.
+Off the coast at this point a ship of the Spanish Armada fleet, returning to Spain, sailed past the Hebrides and struck a reef off Pabbaigh before being driven across the Sound of Boirearaigh to founder off Bhosinis, Bearnaraigh in 1588.
 The poop and decks came ashore at Port nan Long, east of Rudha-na-h'Iulain at the base of Sudhanais.
 It was visible for centuries up to 1946.
 Spanish coins have been found at Boirearaigh, Bearnaraigh, and Bailemhicphail.